 The diamond, which can be seen here, is divided up into four sections.
 The section to the left is blue for health related hazards, the top section is red for flammability, the right section is orange (or yellow) for physical or reactive hazards, and the bottom section is white, which indicates what type of protective equipment is needed when around the hazardous materials.

 The hazardous materials diamond is very recognizable, and most emergency responders are trained to recognize what each section means.
 This can help them to react safely in situations where there is an accident or other risk to themselves and those in the area.

 In order to benefit from the HMIS system, companies need to be able to convey the information to employees and others in the area quickly and easily.
 There are many resources available to help with this process.
 Choosing the right ones for a given situation will help ensure that a company not only provides the right information to those in an area, but can also do it in the most affordable way ever.

-HMIS signs can be hung on walls, vehicles, or other areas of a facility in order to let people know of potential hazards.
-One of the most common examples of an HMIS sign is seen on the back of trucks that transport hazardous materials.
-These signs are made of metal or plastic, and use the HMIS diamond format.
+Corresponding NFPA signs can be hung on walls, vehicles, or other areas of a facility in order to let people know of potential hazards; one of the most common examples of this sign is seen on the back of trucks that transport hazardous materials.
+These signs are made of metal or plastic, and use the NFPA diamond format.
 In many cases, each segment of the diamond can be removed to change the number based on what chemical is being moved.

 The Hazardous Materials Identification System is supposed to make it easier for people to identify what dangers are associated with specific materials.
 Anyone who works in an area with any type of hazardous materials will need to get the proper training so that they can look at HMIS labels or signs and immediately understand what potential risks exist.
 This training should be done when employees or others are brought into the facility, and then refresher courses should be given periodically over time to ensure everyone is as safe as possible.